 - If shot blasting, we often apply additional primer and body coatings, which drives up the price of the installed system without any benefit to the customer.

-There are some circumstances where we utilize diamond grinding for surface preparation.
-Typically, they include:
+There are some circumstances where we utilize shot blasting for surface preparation.
+We'll typically use this method when:

-- We utilize blasting to remove a greater amount of a contaminated concrete surface.
+- We need remove a greater amount of a contaminated concrete surface.
 Often, the surface has had years of exposure to petroleum products or animal fats (cooking oils and grease).